kubernetes/enhancements/keps/sig-windows/0000-20181221-windows-group-managed-service-accounts-for-container-identity.md

 #### GMSA specification for pods and containers
 In the Alpha phase of this feature we will use the following annotations on a pod for GMSA credential spec:
   - References to names of GMSACredentialSpec objects will be specified through the following annotations:
-    - At the pod level: `pod.alpha.windows.kubernetes.io/windows-gmsa-credential-spec-name`
+    - At the pod level: `pod.alpha.windows.kubernetes.io/gmsa-credential-spec-name`
-    - At the container level: `container.windows-gmsa-credential-spec-name.alpha.windows.kubernetes.io/container-name`
+    - At the container level: `<containerName>.container.alpha.windows.kubernetes.io/gmsa-credential-spec-name`
   - The contents of the credential spec will be specified through or populated in the following annotations:
-    - At the pod level: `pod.alpha.windows.kubernetes.io/windows-gmsa-credential-spec`
+    - At the pod level: `pod.alpha.windows.kubernetes.io/gmsa-credential-spec`
-    - At the container level: `container.windows-gmsa-credential-spec.alpha.windows.kubernetes.io/container-name`
+    - At the container level: `<containerName>.container.alpha.windows.kubernetes.io/gmsa-credential-spec`

-In the Beta phase of this feature, the annotations will be superseded by fields in the pod spec:
+In the Beta phase of this feature, support for above the annotations above will be dropped.
+The annotations will be superseded by fields in the pod spec:
   - References to names of GMSACredentialSpec objects will be specified through the following fields:
     - At the pod level `podspec.securityContext.windows.gmsaCredentialSpecName`
     - At the container level: `podspec.container[i].securityContext.windows.gmsaCredentialSpecName`